InfoFinland - Health services in Finland

 Occupational health care can be arranged at a local health and services centre or a private clinic.

-You can find more information on the InfoFinland web page Occupational health care and on the website of the Ministry of Social Affairs and Health.
+You can find more information on the InfoFinland web page Occupational health and illness and on the website of the Ministry of Social Affairs and Health.

 If you come to Finland as a seasonal worker from outside the EU for less than 90 days, you can get the right to medical care in Finland for the duration of the seasonal work.
 You can apply to Kela as soon as you have a seasonal work certificate from the Finnish Immigration Service or a seasonal work visa from the Finnish diplomatic mission.